Pollock Pines, California

 Pollock Pines is a census-designated place (CDP) in El Dorado County, California, United States.
-It is part of the Sacramento-Arden-Arcade-Roseville Metropolitan Statistical Area.
+It is part of the Sacramento metropolitan area.
 Pollock Pines lies at an elevation of 3980 ft in the Sierra Nevada.
 The population was 7,112 at the 2020 census, up from 6,871 at the 2010 census.

 Geography

 Pollock Pines receives annual snowfall between 6 in and 6 ft.
-The town sits on the west slope of the Sierra Nevada.
-According to the United States Census Bureau, the CDP has a total area of 8.7 sqmi, over 99% of it land.
+The town sits on the western slope of the Sierra Nevada.
+According to the United States Census Bureau, the CDP has a total area of 8.7 sqmi, over 99% land.

-For the 2000 census, the CDP had a total area of 5.8 sqmi, all of it land.
+For the 2000 census, the CDP had a total area of 5.8 sqmi, all land.

-The area encompassing Pollock Pines is in a heavily timbered mountain region situated along the ridgetop on the south side of the South Fork of the American River.
+The area encompassing Pollock Pines is in a heavily timbered mountain region situated along the ridgetop on the southern side of the South Fork of the American River.
 It is considered a "very high fire hazard severity zone", although it received grants from the state's cap and trade carbon trading program to trim vegetation on the ridgeline south of Highway 50.

 It is approximately 13 mi east of Placerville and 58 mi east of Sacramento on U.S. Highway 50.